A nameserver reputation score measures the trustworthiness and reputation of the nameservers associated with a particular domain (or set of domains).

 Listed domains

-Navigate to Advanced Query Builder > Domain Queries > Nameserver Reputation.
+From the left navigation menu, select Advanced Query Builder > Domain Queries > Nameserver Reputation.

 Specify a domain.